The Love Affair of Prince Charles and Camilla Parker Bowles

 The Queen is well known for her love of horses (and horse racing) and her speech was a play on words, comparing the run-up to the wedding with completing the Grand National, which was being held the same day.
 The couple left for their honeymoon in Scotland, during which they officially opened a children's playground.
 The new Duchess of Rothesay5 wore a suit of Rothesay tartan for her first royal engagement.

 So begins HRH the Duchess of Cornwall's royal life.
 As Charles's wife, she can now accompany him on royal tours and when he represents the Queen on state occasions.
-Should Prince Charles become King George VII, she will be Queen Consort as this is not a morganatic6 marriage.
+Should Prince Charles become King Charles III, she will be Queen Consort as this is not a morganatic6 marriage.
 A morganatic marriage is usually between a couple of unequal social rank.
 It prevents the wife (and any children born of the marriage) from inheriting the husband's titles and privileges.
 The Prince's advisors have stated that Camilla will be known as 'Princess Consort', not Queen, when the time comes.
 However, it would require an Act of Parliament for Camilla not to be crowned beside her husband.